Lab 6: JavaFX and GUIs

 Step 1.3 - Service Enum

 We would like to tip based on three perceived levels of service.
 This is an excellent opportunity for an Enum.
-Create a new Enum called Service.
+Create a new Enum called Service within the tip package.
 Add the following code:

 package tip;